Guide for Authors

-Please provide an abstract of no more than 200 words for Reviews and Full-length articles, 100 words for Short communications and Notes.
+Please provide an abstract with a length of no more than 200 words for Full papers and Reviews or 100 words or less for Short communications and Notes.
 The abstract should not contain any undefined abbreviations or unspecified references.

 Primary headings should begin at the left margin in boldface.
-Usual primary headings are Introduction, Materials and methods, Results, Discussion, Acknowledgments and References.
-Start second-level headings at the left margin in Roman but not boldface.
-Third-level headings are italicized.
+Usual primary headings are Introduction, Materials and methods, Results, Discussion, Acknowledgments, and References.
+Start second-level headings at the left margin in italics but not boldface.
+Third-level headings are italicized but not boldface.

 • Use italics for emphasis.